Plynk investment app Download App

 Having some percentage of both stocks and bonds in your asset allocation could help you manage risk.

-Consider this: While individual bonds are not offered directly through the Plynk app, many ETFs and mutual funds that contain varying percentages of bonds are available.
+Consider this: While individual bonds are not offered directly through the Plynk app, funds that contain varying percentages of bonds are available.

 Some investors like this approach so they don’t have to build their own asset allocation.